gabriwl165/python-web-framework/README.md

 loop.run_until_complete(server.serve_forever())
 ```

-We're close to make our first test!
-Let's just add some pieces of code at our `Server` class:
+We're close to making our first test!
+Let's just add a few more pieces of code to our `Server` class:
 ```python
 class Server(asyncio.Protocol):
     def on_message_complete(self):